KarMiles/physio-clinic/README.md

 **Responsive design**

-Example of menu minimized to hamburger button on small screens:
+Navigation menu is minimized to hamburger button on small screens:
 <details>
 <summary>Click here to view image </summary>